noiseprotocol/noise_spec/noise.md

   * SHA2 is widely available.
   * SHA2 is often used alongside AES.
-  * BLAKE2 is similar to ChaCha20.
+  * BLAKE2 is fast and similar to ChaCha20.

 Hash output lengths of 256 bits are supported because: